GautamDeepak/EMM/EMM_Prac_01.md

 ![Figure 5.
 SRTM in console](Prac01/printrun.png)

-## 5. Adjusting visualisation parameters
+## 5. Visualising the single-band image

 1. Use the Map.addLayer() method to add/display the image to the interactive map.
 We will start simple, without using any of the optional parameters.
 After adding the script, hit "run" again.
 Every time you make changes to your script, you will need to run the script again.